 If you believe you’ve been the victim of religious discrimination, you should talk to an attorney experienced in federal and New Jersey anti-discrimination laws.
 An experienced attorney can help you determine whether you may have a claim, and if so, help you decide which venue would be best for you to pursue an action.

 To schedule an appointment at the Basking Ridge, Oradell, or Newark, New Jersey, law offices of The Mark Law Firm, contact the firm online or call 908-375-6767, 908-375-6767, or 201-431-7541 today.
-Our experienced attorneys can help you determine whether you may have a claim for religious discrimination or other employment law violations.
+Our experienced team can help you determine whether you may have a claim for religious discrimination or other employment law violations.